C-Loftus/sight-free-talon/readme.md

 # Installing

 Clone the repo into your Talon user directory.

-The repository works fine without a screenreader, but it will work alongside NVDA if you have NVDA installed.
+## OS Specific Setup

+- Linux
-On Linux you must install `spd-say` to play tts.
+  - Install `spd-say` to play tts.
+  - Install `orca` to use the screen reader.
+  - Install `piper` to use the `omnx` model
+    - run `pipx install piper` to install (thus `pipx` is a dependency)
+- Windows
+  - Install NVDA to play tts through the screen reader.
+    - Disable `Speech interrupt for typed characters` in NVDA settings to make sure typing text from Talon is not interrupted with every typed character.

 ## Background and Motivation